namangt68/visual_stock_indicator_system/README.md

 A  SMS/Internet based medical stock indicator system.

 This system is part of Interactive Socio-Technical Practicum (ISTP) Project 2016 by Team Healthcare at IIT Mandi.

-This project is developed as per needs of grasslevel unit of public healthcare system in Mandi, India under existing technical limitations(like limited internet connectivity).
+This project is developed as per needs of grasslevel unit(called sub-center) of public healthcare system in Mandi, India under existing technical limitations(like limited internet connectivity).

 ####Installation
 #####Beaglebone ([See blog post](http://namangt68.github.io/beaglebone/2016/05/08/beaglebone-windows-10-install.html))